 The director of student life (DSL) oversees the RCAs and the residential education program.
 The DSL assists and supports students who are experiencing personal difficulties, emergencies or crises of various sorts and connects them with other University resources.
 The DSL also works to uphold community standards of conduct.

 The RCAs are juniors and seniors who reside in the college and provide guidance primarily to freshmen in developing thoughtful and responsible decision-making in social, personal and academic spheres.
 Through one-on-one advising, RCAs help students create important connections with University offices and appropriate student organizations.
 The advisers work in partnership with the college staff and other University offices to provide information and support for all students and to offer programs on community issues as well as small-scale social activities.
 They work together to foster a sense of community and appreciation for diversity and to develop a sense of community responsibility among first- and second-year students.

-Each college has a group of faculty fellows, appointed by the master, who participate in college events and may often dine with students, as well as a cohort of resident graduate students who contribute to a wide variety of college programs.
+Each college has a group of faculty fellows, appointed by the head of the college, who participate in college events and may often dine with students, as well as a cohort of resident graduate students who contribute to a wide variety of college programs.